The beginning of the school year means it’s s.m.a.r.t goal-writing time for elementary teachers.

 Itching to take your teaching career abroad?

-What about being an educational consultant?
+What about becoming an educational consultant?

 Or is it that you want to stay in the classroom for the next 10 to 15 years, exploring the possibility of teaching other grade levels?